 MATTC prepares individuals to become effective, equitable, and ethical teachers.
-This 63-unit program, typically completed in 9-12 months, fully integrates (a) the professional coursework and clinical field experiences required by the California Commission on Teacher Credentialing; (b) master's-level expectations for academic rigor and richness; and (c) focused engagement in and consideration of the ethical dimensions of teaching practice.
+This 63-unit program fully integrates (a) the professional coursework and clinical field experiences required by the California Commission on Teacher Credentialing; (b) master's-level expectations for academic rigor and richness; and (c) focused engagement in and consideration of the ethical dimensions of teaching practice.
+Students can enroll either full-time or part-time.
+Full-time students typically complete the program in 9-12 months, whereas part-time students may take up to two years.
 At the conclusion of MATTC, students earn both a Master of Arts in Teaching degree and a recommendation for a California SB2042 preliminary multiple subject (MS) or single subject (SS) teaching credential.
 It is not possible for a student to pursue only a teaching credential or only a Master of Arts in Teaching degree.